ltw-webdev-5/curriculum/week-09.md

 ---
 topic: "Portfolio milestone 2 work period"
-desc: "In class work time to spend on finalizing the basic—Javascript free—version of your portfolio website."
+desc: "In class work time to spend on finalizing the basic—JavaScript free—version of your portfolio website."
 clr: "2, 3, 5, 7"

 video_tutorials: